What's the Difference Between Hypo and Hyperpigmentation?

 Why do some people get hypo or hyperpigmentation with skin treatments?

-Hypopigmentation can be caused by disease (vitiligo), genetics (albinism, a rare genetic disorder causing a lack of melanin in the body), burns or any other trauma to the skin that causes scarring (like infections or blisters).
+Hypopigmentation can be caused by diseases (like vitiligo), genetics (like albinism, a rare genetic disorder causing a lack of melanin in the body), burns or any other trauma to the skin that causes scarring (like infections or blisters).

 - Poorly administered skin resurfacing treatments can cause damage resulting in hypopigmentation.